awsdocs/amazon-athena-user-guide/doc_source/elasticloadbalancer-classic-logs.md

 1. Modify the `LOCATION` Amazon S3 bucket to specify the destination of your Elastic Load Balancing logs\.

 1. Run the query in the Athena console\.
 After the query completes, Athena registers the `elb_logs` table, making the data in it ready for queries\.
-For more information, see [Elastic Load Balancing Example Queries](#query-elb-classic-example)
+For more information, see [Elastic Load Balancing example queries](#query-elb-classic-example)\.

 ## Elastic Load Balancing example queries<a name="query-elb-classic-example"></a>